MekhzZ/Data-Cleaning-Challenge-in-Excel-SQL-Python/README.md

 # Data Cleaning Challenge in Excel, SQL, Python

-This project showcases my ability to clean and transform raw data using three different platforms—**Excel**, **SQL**, and **Python**.
+This challenge showcases my ability to clean and transform raw data using three different platforms—**Excel**, **SQL**, and **Python**.
 The goal of this challenge was to demonstrate versatility in data cleaning techniques and achieve the same output regardless of the tool used.

 ## Objective